Philippine Health Insurance Corporation: Controversy

-On August 2, 2024, the Senator Koko Pimentel public health advocates group filed certiorari and prohibition with restraining order to stop the transfer of P89.9 billion PhilHealth funds to the national budget.
-The petitioners challenged the constitutionality of DOF Circular No. 003-2024.
-Secretary Ralph Recto, however, defended the remittance of unused government subsidies to the national treasury.
-He explained that the Circular merely implements of a Congressional order under Section XLIII (1)(d) Republic Act No. 11975, the General Appropriations Act 2024.
+On August 2, 2024, Senator Koko Pimentel and a public-health advocacy group filed certiorari and a writ of prohibition with a restraining order to stop the transfer of in PhilHealth funds to the national budget.
+The petitioners challenged the constitutionality of Department of Finance Circular 003-2024.
+Secretary Ralph Recto defended the return of unused government subsidies to the national treasury, saying that the circular implements a congressional order under Section XLIII (1)(d) Republic Act No. 11975 (the General Appropriations Act 2024).
+In 2025, the DOH returned ₱60 billion in surplus funds to PhilHealth to strengthen its universal-healthcare program.